 Deep Learning uses ML techniques but requires massive data sets to train itself on.
 It uses neural networks i.e. it creates similar patterns as the human brain to solve problems.
 They can recognize numerical patterns from vectors such as images, sound and text.
 Neural networks can take raw data and classify them based on the training datasets.
 Every unit is called a “neuron” and there are a number of such artificial neurons in each activation layer.
 This introduces a non-linearity and multi-level layers into the activation function allowing for more depth and hence more accuracy.
 In short, deep learning’s neural networks can adapt to changing input data without the need for human intervention.

 Natural Language Processing (NLP) is another AI process that allows computers to analyze and service meaning from human language, either verbal or from documents.
-AI in law applications always uses NLP because it means large amounts of research files and related data can be queried using legal terminology.
+AI in software for immigration lawyers always uses NLP because it means large amounts of research files and related data can be queried using legal terminology.

-How Machine Learning algorithms in visa applications work
+How machine learning algorithms work in visa applications software for immigration lawyers

 It is possible to predict the outcomes of visa applications based on the applicant’s attributes run against data models.
 To create an effective data model, training data sets are part of the prerequisite.
 The norm is to train algorithms on 80% of the cleaned dataset and test against the remaining 20% of untouched data.